Gooseberry Custard Friands

 • 250 g icing sugar

-• 160 g almond flour - you can use ground almonds
+• 160 g almond flour - ground almonds in the UK

 • 100 g gluten-free plain flour blend - *I used Doves Farm